standroidbeta/standroidbeta.github.io/_posts/2019-04-19-Swamp-Rabbit-Trail-and-Greenville-Industry-Growth.md

 ## Conclusion

-Due there there being a steddy Industry Workforce growth in Greenvile, SC and steddy Trail use growth.
+Due there there being a steady Industry Workforce growth in Greenvile, SC and steady Trail use growth.
 I do believe that the Swamp Rabbit Trail has positive Economic Impact.